Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Conclusions

-Lastly, we evaluated future trends in Greenland blocking using CMIP6 projections under the SSP3-7.0 warming scenario.
-While retrograding blocks are projected to decrease significantly--explaining the declining total blocking frequency reported by \citet{delhasse2021brief} and \citet{hanna2016greenland}--upstream blocks show an increasing trend, particularly when assessed through the GHA index.
-Given that CMIP6 models underestimate both the historical magnitude and trend of GB frequency \citep{maddison2024missing}, our findings suggest that models point to, or at least do not rule out, a modest future increase in upstream blocking.
-This projected rise may be linked to jet stream position shifts, low-level temperature anomalies caused by Arctic Amplification, reduced spring snow cover in North America, and intensified moisture transport and atmospheric rivers over the North Atlantic.
-Our Lagrangian analysis offers a new lens for understanding these phenomena, indicating that future trends in Greenland blocking may hinge on the behavior of its upstream component.
+In conclusion, the observed and projected rise in blocking frequency may be linked to jet stream position shifts, sea-ice reduction over the Labrador Sea and Baffin Bay, reduced spring snow cover in North America, and intensified moisture transport and atmospheric rivers over the North Atlantic.
+Our Lagrangian analysis offers a new perspective on these phenomena, suggesting that future trends in Greenland blocking may hinge on the behavior of its upstream component.

-\codeavailability{The tracking algorithm adopted in this analysis is available on github as a open-source software at: https://github.com/michele-filippucci/blocktrack.
-Moreover, the scripts used to produce the analysis plots can be found in the public repository: \url{https://github.com/michele-filippucci/greenland_blocking}}